 The latter contains a section on the medicinal value of human by-products.
 One of the most versatile of these, writes James, is dried menstrual blood.
 Provided it is taken from the first flow of the cycle, menstrual blood can be of great benefit:

 “Taken inwardly it is commended for the stone[s] and epilepsy… Externally used it eases the pains of gout… It is also said to be of service for the pestilence, abscesses and carbuncle… [It also] cleans the face from pustules.”

-Women enduring difficult childbirth, writes James, can “facilitate the delivery” by sipping:
+Women enduring a difficult childbirth, writes James, can “facilitate the delivery” by sipping:

 “I have known eight or nine sweeps lose their lives by the sooty cancer.
 The private parts which it seizes are entirely eaten off, caused entirely by ‘sleeping black’ and breathing the soot in all night.”

-Workplace accidents posed a more immediate danger for these young chimney sweeps.
-The English press of the late 18th and 19th century was filled with dozens of reports of fatal accidents involving ‘climbing boys’.
-Some fell from roofs or down chimney structures; others become lodged in flues and suffocated; a few were roasted alive after being forced up chimneys still hot from the previous night’s fire.
+Workplace accidents posed a more immediate danger for chimney sweeps.
+The English press of the late 18th and 19th century contained dozens of reports of the deaths of these ‘climbing boys’.
+Some fell from roofs or down chimney structures; others become lodged in flues and suffocated; a few were roasted alive after being forced up still-hot chimneys.

 One of the more tragic incidents occurred in Lothbury, near the Bank of England, where two young sweeps were sent into a baker’s chimney, one from each end: